Redfin Penguin Tetra (Thayeria sp)

-The fin-nipping behaviour that is sometimes associated with these Tetras does not usually reveal itself when kept in adequate numbers, as the fish tend to concentrate on squabbling amongst themselves.
-Like most Tetras, it looks far prettier and more effective when maintained like this anyway.
+When kept in sufficient numbers, the fin-nipping behaviour of these Tetras does not usually emerge, as the fish focus on squabbling amongst themselves.
+However, like most Tetras, it looks far prettier and more effective when maintained like this, anyway.

-Most Penguin Tetras possess olive bodies and silver abdomens with a black line running down the side into the tail fin's lower half.
-However, this new form has a champagne gold-like body colour and display fiery red fins, greatly enhancing its ornamental value.
+Olive bodies and silver abdomens are the most common characteristics of Penguin Tetras, which also have a black line running down the side of the tail fin.
+Its new form displays fiery red fins and a champagne gold-like body colour, greatly enhancing its ornamental value.

 |Scientific Name||Thayeria sp|

 |Difficulty||Beginner - Intermediate|

 |GH||5 - 20|

 22.8 - 27.8℃

 In the home aquarium, the Redfin Penguin Tetra will readily accept most good quality dried foods such as granules, flakes and sinking pellets.
 These modern food products have been developed to provide all adequate nutrition to maintain your fish's health and dietary requirements.